-AECOM proposes to evaluate the potential vapor intrusion pathway at the Oakland Veterinary Hospital building located adjacent and to the northwest of the service station site following Chevron's Best Practices approach (Chevron, 2006) and in accordance with California EPA and DTSC guidance (CalEPA, 2005, 2009 and DTSC, 2011a).
-As discussed in Section 2.0, sub-slab vapor, crawl space air, and indoor air will be sampled within the veterinary hospital building, in addition to ambient outdoor air outside of the veterinary hospital, to evaluate whether there is a potentially complete vapor intrusion pathway at this building.
+AECOM proposes to evaluate the potential vapor intrusion pathway at the OVH building following EMC's best practices approach and in accordance with CalEPA and DTSC guidance (CalEPA 2005; 2011; 2012).
+As discussed in Section 2.0, sub-slab vapor and indoor air will be sampled within the OVH building, in addition to ambient outdoor air outside of the OVH building, to evaluate whether there is a potentially complete vapor intrusion pathway at this building.
 These data will be evaluated as discussed in this section.

-As discussed in Section 1.3, measurable concentrations of petroleum hydrocarbons were detected in soil vapor samples collected on September 8 and 9, 2010 (Delta, 2010) on the northwest side of the service station.
-The Oakland Veterinary Hospital is located on the property adjacent to, and down-gradient of, the service station site on the northwest side.
+As discussed in Section 1.1, measurable concentrations of petroleum hydrocarbons were detected in soil vapor samples collected on September 8 and 9, 2010, on the northwest side of the service station (Delta 2010).
+The OVH is located on the property adjacent to and downgradient of the service station site on the northwest side.
 Therefore, the vapor intrusion evaluation is being performed to determine whether a complete vapor intrusion pathway exists for volatile petroleum hydrocarbons originating from soil vapor on the service station site.

 There are existing single-family residences located to the east of the service station site.
-However, these are up-gradient and uphill from the service station.
-Existing soil vapor data on the service station site indicates diminishing soil vapor concentrations in this direction.
+However, these are upgradient and uphill from the service station.
+Existing soil vapor data on the service station site indicate diminishing soil vapor concentrations in this direction.
 Therefore, investigation of these residences is not warranted.

-4.2 Evaluation of Sub-Slab Vapor, Crawl Space Air, Indoor Air, and Ambient Outdoor Air
+4.2 Evaluation of Sub-Slab Vapor, Indoor Air, and Ambient Outdoor Air

-There are many sources for non-petroleum related background VOCs inside buildings.
+There are many sources for non-petroleum-related background VOCs inside buildings.
 Materials and substances commonly found in commercial and residential settings contain VOCs that may be detected by indoor air testing.
 Some examples of these substances include, but are not limited to, paints, paint thinners, dry-erase markers, gasoline-powered machinery, building materials, cleaning products, dry cleaned clothing, and cigarette smoke.
 In particular, this location is a veterinary hospital and may use gaseous substances as anesthetics in animal care (e.g., isofluorane).
 Therefore, indoor air samples may measure BTEX and other petroleum hydrocarbon compounds related to indoor air (i.e., background) sources and unrelated to a subsurface petroleum hydrocarbon source.
-Comparing measured indoor air concentrations against the most conservative screening values [i.e., California Human Health Screening Levels (CHHSLs)] does not provide enough information to interpret whether the source of the indoor air VOC concentrations are due to vapor intrusion or an indoor air source.
+Comparing measured indoor air concentrations against the most conservative screening values (i.e., California Human Health Screening Levels [CHHSLs]) does not provide enough information to interpret whether the source of the indoor air VOCs is due to vapor intrusion or an indoor air source.
 Instead, indoor air concentrations must be compared to both ambient outdoor air and sub-slab vapor concentrations to determine whether external sources are contributing to the presence of VOCs in indoor air.

-Indoor air VOC concentrations will be compared to sub-slab vapor, crawl space air, and ambient outdoor air concentrations to determine whether there is sufficient evidence of a complete vapor intrusion pathway.
+Indoor air VOC concentrations will be compared to sub-slab vapor and ambient outdoor air concentrations to determine whether there is sufficient evidence of a complete vapor intrusion pathway.
 Sufficient evidence of a complete vapor intrusion pathway will be obtained if indoor air samples contain significantly greater concentrations of petroleum hydrocarbon VOCs (e.g., BTEX) than ambient outdoor air and the normal range of typical indoor air (i.e., background) concentrations, and also contain significantly lower concentrations of petroleum hydrocarbon VOCs than sub-slab soil vapor.
 Indoor air concentrations will be considered significantly lower than sub-slab soil vapor concentrations if they are at least approximately 10 times lower than sub-slab vapor concentrations, consistent with an attenuation factor of 0.1 for a building with a slab-on-grade foundation in a commercial setting.
-The use of an attenuation factor of 0.1 is 2 times more conservative than DTSC's default attenuation factor of 0.05 for the same building/exposure scenario (DTSC 2011a).
+The use of an attenuation factor of 0.1 is 2 times more conservative than DTSC's default attenuation factor of 0.05 for the same building/exposure scenario (CaIEPA 2011).